Audio/MIDI multitrack recording software

 Note: this feature is available for Windows only

-Note: this needs to be done in extremely rare situations only.
-Make sure you're using the latest drivers for your sound device first.
+Note: this only needs to be done in extremely rare cases.
+Make sure you're using the latest driver for your sound device first.

 Aligning audio devices

-Under normal circumstances all audio and MIDI devices will be aligned by MultitrackStudio, so that newly recorded tracks are perfectly aligned with existing ones.
-However, some sound device drivers fail to report the exact playback or recording position, and as a result MultitrackStudio can't align the devices accurately.
-Offsets to the reported positions can be specified in text files to compensate for such driver defects.
+Under normal circumstances all audio and MIDI devices are aligned by MultitrackStudio so that newly recorded tracks are perfectly in sync with existing ones.
+However, some audio device drivers fail to report the exact playback or recording position, which prevents MultitrackStudio from aligning the devices accurately.
+Offsets to the reported positions can be specified in text files to compensate for such issues.

 Aligning the audio input and output devices step-by-step

-This section describes how to compensate the audio input device so that new tracks are aligned with existing ones.
+This section describes how to compensate the audio input device so that new tracks align with existing ones.

 Step 1

-Start MultitrackStudio and load the 'C:\Program Files\MtStudio\Impulse.gjm' in a track.
-This file contains a single impulse at approx. 50 milliseconds.
-Set up another track that will record the first track.
+Start MultitrackStudio and load "C:\Program Files\MtStudio\Impulse.gjm" in a track.
+This file contains a single impulse at approximately 50 milliseconds.
+Set up another track to record the first track.

 Step 2

 Connect the audio input device to the audio output device using an audio cable.
-If your sound device can do this routing internally you can use that feature instead of the cable.
+If your sound device supports internal routing, you can use that feature instead of the cable.

 Step 3

 Click the Studio menu's Devices option.
-Now close the window that appears using the OK button, thus forcing the program to create sections in a file that you will be editing in the next step.
-Note that 'default' devices (Default, MIDI Mapper or Primary Sound Driver) can't be compensated, so any devices you want to compensate must be selected explicitly.
+Now close the window that appears, which causes the program to create sections in a file that you will edit in the next step.
+Note that "default" devices (Default, MIDI Mapper, or Primary Sound Driver) cannot be compensated, so any devices you want to compensate must be selected explicitly.

 Step 4

 Record the first track to the second track for about one second.
 Open the track editors and locate the impulses.
-Move the mouse over the impulses and read the positions in the bottom right corner of the window.
-The difference between the two positions is error that needs compensation.
+Move the mouse over the impulses and read the positions at the bottom of the main window.
+The difference between the two positions is the error that needs to be compensated.

 Step 5

-The settings for ASIO, Windows and Early Windows drivers are stored in the 'AsioSnd Settings.txt', 'VistaSound Settings.txt' and 'WinSound Settings.txt' files respectively.
-MIDI device settings are stored in the "MIDI Settings.txt' file.
-These files are located in the 'C:\Users\Username\AppData\Roaming\MtStudio' folder, and can be edited using Windows Notepad to compensate for the driver's error.
+The settings for ASIO, Windows, and Early Windows drivers are stored in the "AsioSnd Settings.txt", "VistaSound Settings.txt", and "WinSound Settings.txt" files respectively.
+MIDI device settings are stored in the "MIDI Settings.txt" file.
+These files are located in the "C:\Users\Username\AppData\Roaming\MtStudio" folder and can be edited using Notepad.
 The settings files consist of sections, indicated by [brackets], which can contain values.

 Here's a small example of a settings file:

-The [Settings] section shouldn't be modified.
-The [Brand X Wave Device] section, where 'Brand X Wave Device' is the name of the audio input device as specified in the Devices window.
-The error value found in step 4 has been filled in here (15 milliseconds in this case).
+The [Settings] section should not be modified.
+The [Brand X Wave Device] section refers to the name of the audio input device, as shown in the Devices window.
+The error value found in step 4 is entered here (15 milliseconds in this example).

 Step 6

-Close MultitrackStudio and start it again (this is necessary to force the program to read the settings file again).
-Now you can repeat steps 1..4 and verify the results.
+Close MultitrackStudio and restart it (this is necessary for the program to read the settings file again).
+Now repeat steps 1 through 4 to verify the results.

 Advanced options

-It is also possible to specify offsets in samples instead of milliseconds, this can be useful if you want the compensation to work for multiple sample rates.
+It is also possible to specify offsets in samples instead of milliseconds.
+This can be useful if you want the compensation to work across different sample rates.
 The offset can also be specified in ASIO buffers (ASIO drivers only).
-MIDI devices can also be compensated.
+MIDI devices can be compensated as well.

 This is the full list of possible compensation options: